-vvicii ci ne executive team, and.
-S U 1 a) Stated the purpose and goal of the meeting.
-The student states that the purpose of the meeting is to solve a workplace issue persuade the audience to their point of view share ideas about a solution to a problem The student states the goal - the audience will do.
-For example, to take action, change behaviours, change their thinking, solve a problem, reach an agreement. b) Clearly stated their views on the issue Assessor note: The student clearly stated what they believe about the issue, where they stand c) Engaged the meeting participants by tailoring content to information and communication preferences, interests, skills, and knowledge.
-Assessor note: The student incorporates techniques to cater for each personality style (Dominant, Intuitive, Steady, Conscientious) Dominant - be direct and to the point Intuitive - have high energy and enthusiasm, demonstrate passion for the topic, don't overwhelm with too many details Steady - take time to build rapport, show interest in them personally Conscientious - provide details, lists, numbers, facts, and give time to think d) Used open and engaging non-verbal language.
-Assessor note: Confident stance Eye contact Natural gesturing, using hands to emphasise important points Smiling when appropriate Confident movement Engaging use of voice - tone, pacing, volume all used to support the presentation Professional appearance e) Effectively told a relevant story to engage and persuade the meeting participants?
-Assessor note: The student tells a story that engages the audience: the story is relevant to the topic/issue the story has a definite structure the story has a message f) Provided information, data and facts to support the presentation.
-Assessor note:
+Observation Checklist (to be completed by the Assessor) Use this checklist while reviewing the recorded role-play: Did the student Satisfactory/Not Yet Satisfactory a.
+Stated the purpose and goal of the meeting.
+Assessors note: The student states that the purpose of the meeting is to solve a workplace issue. persuade the audience to their point of view. share ideas about a solution to a problem. □Satisfactory □Not Yet Satisfactory

+The student states the goal - the audience will do.
+For example, to take action, change behaviours, change their thinking, solve a problem, reach an agreement. b.
+Clearly stated their views on the issue.
+Assessors note: The student clearly stated what they believe about the issue, where they stand □Satisfactory □Not Yet Satisfactory c.
+Engaged the meeting participants by tailoring content to information and communication preferences, interests, skills, and knowledge.
+Assessors note.
+The student incorporates techniques to cater for each personality style (Dominant, Intuitive, Steady, Conscientious) Dominant - be direct and to the point.
+Intuitive - have high energy and enthusiasm, demonstrate a passion for the topic, and don't overwhelm with too many details.
+Steady - take time to build rapport and show interest in them personally.
+Conscientious - provide details, lists, numbers, and facts, and give time to think. d.
+Used open and engaging non-verbal language.
+Assessors note.
+Confident stance.
+Eye contact.
+Natural gesturing, using hands to emphasise important points.
+Smiling when appropriate.
+Confident movement.
+Engaging use of voice - tone, pacing, and volume all used to support the presentation. □Satisfactory □Not Yet Satisfactory e.
+Effectively told a relevant story to engage and persuade the meeting participants?
+Assessors note.
+The student tells a story that engages the audience: the story is relevant to the topic/issue. the story has a definite structure. the story has a message. □Satisfactory □Not Yet Satisfactory f.
+Provided information, data and facts to support the presentation.
+Assessors note.
+The student uses information, data and facts derived from research to support views. □Satisfactory □Not Yet Satisfactory g.
+Encouraged the audience to discuss their views by asking relevant questions.
+Assessors note.
+The student asks a range of questions to elicit a response from the audience, for example: What do you think?
+I'm interested in your views.
+Do you think this could work?
+Why/Why not?